 Pink Floyd Off The Wall – Special Radio Construction

-Pink Floyd – Off The Wall is a rare 1979 US eight track, radio-friendly white-label promo sampler LP for The Wall album that was distributed mainly to radio stations in 1979 and the early 80’s.
+Pink Floyd – Off The Wall: Special Radio Reconstruction is a rare 1979 US eight track, radio-friendly white-label promo sampler LP for The Wall album that was distributed mainly to radio stations in 1979 and the early 80’s.
 The album featured extended versions of several tracks, along with clean intros and outros.
-Rather than blend track-to-track, the album was banded with gaps between the tracks.
-A shorter running time allowed the vinyl to to be mastered with deeper-cut grooves for better sound quality.
+Rather than blended track-to-track, the album was banded with gaps between the tracks for precise cues and easier programming.
+A shorter overall running time allowed the vinyl to to be mastered with deeper-cut grooves for better sound quality.

-Among the cool stuff contained in this sampler’s eight tracks were a longer version of “Run Like Hell” with a clean opening and cold fade without crowd noises, a version of “Young Lust with a clean outro without the phone call dialog on top of it, and a version of “Goodbye Blue Sky” that had a clean intro with no sound effects.
+Among the cool stuff contained in this sampler’s eight tracks were a longer version of “Run Like Hell” with a clean opening and cold fade without crowd noises, a version of “Young Lust” with a clean outro that’s missing the phone call dialog on top of it, and a version of “Goodbye Blue Sky” featuring a clean intro with no sound effects.

 One of the FM stations I worked at in Los Angeles back in the day had a copy of this beauty.
 Currently, it is one of the better Pink Floyd vinyl rarities out there.
-Expect to spend $100-$200 USD or more when you find one.
+It’s always been extremely rare.
+Expect to spend at least $200 USD (usually much more) when you find one.

 What was different about this disc from any other?
 Here’s the track-by-track rundown:

-Goodbye Blue Sky — It lacked the pastoral sound effects at the beginning of the track.
-The acoustic guitar intro was clean for about the first 9 seconds.
+Goodbye Blue Sky — The acoustic guitar intro is clean for about the first 9 seconds and lacks the bird tweeting and other pastoral sound effects at the beginning of the track.
 On the album/CD version, sound effects of birds and bomber fleets could be heard until the synths kicked in.
-The outro was a wash.
-On this LP, the song faded out completely at the same spot in the music where we would have heard the first notes of “Empty Spaces” on the CD.
+The outro here is a wash.
+On this LP, the song fades out completely at the same spot in the music where we would have heard the first notes of “Empty Spaces” on the CD.